 Primarily offering service to people and businesses who operate in the Gulf of Mexico, Broadpoint operates a cellular network with coverage over 100,000 miles of the Gulf with voice, text and data services.
 They offer GSM service with nearly continuous on-water coverage along the coast and good roaming capabilities when you travel throughout the mainland US.
 Broadpoint is owned by Cellular One (MTPCS) which also operates cellular networks in Texas and Louisiana.
 Plans are expensive and they offer a moderate number of phone models for Voice, Text and Data.
 They offer a large number of professional data and communication services including satellite communications geared to petroleum installations.
-Broadband is offered at EDGE speeds which are normally less than 200 kb/s.
+At last report broadband was offered at EDGE speeds which are normally less than 200 kb/s.
+911 calls are directed to the US Coast Guard.
 We recommend using a T-Mobile phone if you want to use any mainland or broadband services, then Roam onto the Broadpoint Gulf network.
 Broadpoint operates what was formerly the Petrocom network.

-This Cellular One was made up of parts of the former Centennial Wireless in the South, and parts of AT&T and Cellular One in Texas.
+This Cellular One is made up of parts of the former Centennial Wireless in the South, and parts of AT&T and the old Cellular One in Texas.
 Cellular One completely shut down their Montana and Wyoming network.
-They still have very good GSM coverage in rural areas of Louisiana and Texas and in the Gulf of Mexico.
-They offer all the digital goodies and have a good selection of phones including Smart phones and home phone service.
-Their plans seem to be more expensive than average.
-They have reasonable plans for local wireless Internet access and they support Lifeline plans.
+They have very good GSM coverage in rural areas of Louisiana and Texas and in the Gulf of Mexico.
+They offer all the digital goodies and have a moderate selection of older phones including smartphones, but they do not offer the Apple iPhone.
+Their plans are more expensive than average and, while they will sell you "4G" capable phones, we cannot determine if they offer any 4G coverage of their own.
+They have reasonable plans for local wireless home phone and Internet access and they support Lifeline plans.

 Cellular One Coverage Maps